hermy-sf/COHIWizard/README.md

 COHIWizard.py starts up a GUI with a recorder/player and various utilities for e.g. visualization of the spectra, resampling, annotation (beta version) and editing of wav-headers.

-the main branch is currently up to date with branch 1.3.
+Additional info: the main branch is currently up to date with branch 1.3.